New PC Setup

 In an age of the “throwaway society”, it is important to always try and recycle your trusty old computer.
 PC Repair Leeds can advise on charities who can use your old PC or recycle the parts.

 Whatever you chose to do with your old PC, never dispose of the hard drive without destroying it first.
 The hard drive is the one piece of hardware in your computer that holds all the years of data input by you.
 Information from credit cards, your date of birth, addresses and much more.
 Even if you think the data has been deleted, it could still potentially be restored risking potential identity theft.
-For more information on how to dispose of your hard drive safely, please contact us today.
+For more information on how to dispose of your hard drive safely, please see here.